 I am so excited to share with you my Wood Stump Side Table.
 Talk about making lemonade out of lemons, this guy turned out so good.
 He exists because a tree died….sad right.
-It’s kind of a long story but if you stick around I will explain exactly how to make a wood stump side table of your own!
+It’s kind of a long story but if you stick around I will explain exactly how to make a table from a tree slice!

 *This post contains affiliate links.
 For more details please see my full disclosure.

 How to Make a Table from a Tree Slice

 I used 2 of the stumps in the backyard patio as end tables.
 They were pretty cool.
 I didn’t do anything to them, just put them in place and plopped down a plant and a cold beverage….Instant end table.